peercoin/rfcs/text/0001-exponential-pos-target-for-block-time-stabilization/0001-exponential-pos-target-for-block-time-stabilization.md

 ### Staking future blocks
 One could argue that this multiplier incentivizes staking blocks in the future, as a future block has a much lower hash target to meet.
 Therefore, it is important that this multiplier is included in the calculation of the chain trust.
-So that if a node stakes a block in the future, it will be orphaned by a block closer to the present.
+So that if a node stakes a block in the future, it will be orphaned by blocks closer to the present.

+Staking future blocks is nothing new, the current protocol accepts future blocks in a certain range and doesn't require blocks on the chain to have a strictly rising time.
+Malicious nodes can decide to stake a wider timerange to increase their chances of finding blocks or to organize their blocks to increase their chances on a successfull double spend attack.

+The exponential target multiplier makes it very hard to stake a block prior or close to the previous block, effectively reducing the timerange an attacker can use to stake.
+On the other hand, the chances of finding a block in the far future is drastically increased.
-Well behaving nodes should shelve future blocks until their time is reached, so they won't participate in staking blocks on top of a future block.
+Therefore, well behaving nodes should shelve future blocks until their block time is reached, so they won't participate in staking blocks on top of a future block.
+The clocks of well behaving nodes are not expected to drift more than a few seconds.
+Meaning that an honest future block is not expected to be shelved longer than expected network relay times.

 Opportunistic nodes might stake on top of both chains.
+But to effectively stake top of a future block, the search interval should be extended even further in the future.
-However, the future chain will very rapidly exceed the maximum allowed clock drift, resulting in all nodes discarding it quickly.
+Meaning that the future chain will very rapidly exceed the maximum allowed clock drift, resulting in all nodes discarding it quickly.
-The honest chain will easily outperform the future chain's trust that is at best advancing at the edge of the maximum clock drift.
+While the honest chain will easily outperform the future chain's trust that is at best advancing at the edge of the maximum clock drift.

 ##### *Note about Proof-of-Work*
 *When considering Proof-of-Work mining, a miner mining a future chain takes a big risk by putting it's hash power at stake on the future chain.